 Get more advice from CFPB at consumerfinance.gov.

-Credit counseling is a viable option for borrowers with manageable financial struggles.
-In fact, it might even be a good idea for people who already have a decent handle on their money.
-A nonprofit counselor might be able to make some tweaks and help take their personal finances to the next level and become debt-free.
+Credit counseling is a viable option for borrowers whose financial struggles are manageable.
+It’s actually a good idea for people who already have a decent handle on their spending.
+A nonprofit counselor might be able to make some tweaks to help you take your financial situation to the next level and become debt-free.